Updated Child Tax Credit Rules

 Fully Refundable Child Tax Credit

 Another interesting change is that the tax credit is fully refundable for 2021.
-When a credit is refundable, it means it can be given back as a tax refund if inclusion of the credit in the calculation of household tax due leads to a negative tax liability for the year.
-This is especially important for low-income households that may not owe income after deductions as they will still be able to receive the tax credit as a refund.
+When a credit is refundable, it means it can be given back as a tax refund if the inclusion of the credit in the calculation of household tax due leads to a negative tax liability for the year.
+This is especially important for low-income households that may not owe income after deductions, as they will still be able to receive the tax credit as a refund.

 Lower Phaseout Ranges